rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 to provide our default name and email address to repos.

-We can clone from an upstream repo, but it's preferable that we first fork that repo so we can send a Pull Request upstream.
+We can clone from an upstream repo, but it's preferable that we first <stron>fork</strong> that repo so we can send a Pull Request upstream.

 If we do a <strong>remote -v</strong> command on a repo we cloned, we see that <strong>origin</strong> is its location.